Good turn: Share the shore to help protect Little Terns visiting the Coast

 Introducing Little Terns of the Central Coast; an Australian native bird and the smallest Australian tern at just 20cm long!
 Little Terns are mainly a coastal species, so you can see why the Central Coast is their habitat of choice for breeding season with its endless beaches, lakes and lagoons.

-As a certified ECO Destination since 2022, the Central Coast community will continue to do all that's possible to protect not only the natural landscapes of the region, but all the creatures living among us.
-To echo our Central Coast Sustainability Pledge; we encourage our community and our guests to tread lightly and go slow on the NSW Central Coast.
+As a certified ECO Destination since 2022, the NSW Central Coast community and its visitors can continue to do all that's possible to protect not only the natural landscapes of the region, but all the amazing creatures living among us.
+Simply check out the Central Coast Sustainability Pledge where "we encourage our community and our guests to tread lightly and go slow on the NSW Central Coast."
+You can live and breathe this during your summer on our shores, sharing it with these special little birds.

 Protecting graceful Little Terns